Dave Chapman Park (Boat Ramp) & Weir Recreation and Ski Park

 Designated areas of operation(PDF, 597KB) are displayed at the boat ramp and available with speed restrictions between the boat ramp and designated skiing area.
 All activities are regulated by Maritime Safety Queensland.

-The removal of the ski buoys forms part of Council’s wet season preparations, helping to protect infrastructure and ensure the area can safely accommodate changing water levels and conditions. **
+Each year, as part of Council's wet season preparations, the ski buoys are removed from the river.
+This annual process helps protect infrastructure and ensures the area can safely accommodate changing water levels and seasonal conditions.